njlauersdorf/ABPs/README.md

 $ ccmake .
 ```

 If everything looks good, you can either press 't' to enter advanced mode or 'q' to leave the GUI.
+If you need to modify something, you can enter your changes then proceed to press 'c', which outputs text.
+Once that's done, you can press 'e' then 'g'.

 Next, build HOOMD:

 ```
 $ cmake --build ./ -j4